 1. Configure your channels

-When starting with Slack for sales teams, the first thing you’ll want to do is set up different channels, each serving a specific function.
-For example, you could create a channel for each major project you’re working on, each team and general tips.
+When starting with Slack for sales teams, you’ll first want to set up different channels, each serving a specific function.
+For example, you could create a channel for each major project you’re working on, each team, and general tips.
 Examples of these channels are:

 #salesmeeting